hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

     hailomz compile <model_name> --resize 1080 1920

-Do not use the flag if resize already exist in the alls or in the YAML.
+Do not use the flag if resize already exists in the alls or in the YAML.

 Evaluation
 ----------